Aranguri/nns/rnn/readme.md

 * http://www.arxiv-sanity.com/1506.02078v2
 * Cite 28 there
 * map with all the possible thigns to do to a nn

+#how to use eval_numerical_gradient
+create a function that calls the desired function to evaluate. don't create random variables inside that function.

 #Ideas
 * one way to solve the truncated backprop thing: use the gradients of the 'pasada' t-1, they are old, but they may have imp information.